The evolution of mammalian anatomy has played an integral role in mammalian diversification.

-The Sears Lab seeks to understand how genetic and developmental mechanisms have influenced the morphological diversification of the mammalian limb, and thereby the evolution of mammals.
-Specifically, we seek to understand how development and genetics have been modified to generate new limb morphologies, and the role that development and genetics play in influencing why certain morphologies evolve (sometimes repeatedly) instead of others.
+The Sears Lab seeks to understand how genetic and developmental mechanisms have influenced the morphological diversification of mammalian anatomy, and thereby the evolution of mammals.
+Specifically, we seek to understand how development and genetics have been modified to generate new morphologies, and the role that development and genetics play in influencing why certain morphologies evolve (sometimes repeatedly) instead of others.

 To pursue this goal, we combine traditional embryological and paleontological approaches with modern developmental and genetic techniques to gather data from fossil and living mammals.
 Using these techniques we expand upon what is known in model organisms (e.g., mouse) into a comparative approach incorporating non-model organisms (e.g., opossums, bats, horses, pigs).
 While the lab's primary focus has been on the limb, we also have ongoing project on craniofacial, sensory, and lung development.
 All of our research is highly integrative, and most is highly quantitative.

 465 Morrill Hall